-Editor's Note: It is FFS whether an AF can request to subscribe to be notified of both the current number of registered UEs and the current number of established PDU Sessions for a network slice during a subscription to network slice information reporting.

 Editor's Note: It is FFS whether a reporting type (i.e. periodical or threshold based) attribute is needed during a subscription to network slice information reporting.

 Editor's Note: The data type of uavPolicies attribute is FFS.

 Editor's Note: It is FFS whether the "Multiple QoS class" is applicable for both MT-LR and deferred MT-LR or only to deferred MT-LR.